karatelabs/karate/examples/ui-test/README.md

 # Karate UI Test
 This project is designed to be the simplest way to replicate issues with the [Karate UI framework](https://github.com/intuit/karate/tree/master/karate-core) for web-browser testing.
 It includes an HTTP mock that serves HTML and JavaScript, which you can easily modify to simulate complex situations such as a slow-loading element.
+To submit an issue after you have a way to replicate the scenario, follow these instructions: [How to Submit an Issue](https://github.com/intuit/karate/wiki/How-to-Submit-an-Issue).

 ## Overview
 To point to a specifc version of Karate, edit the `pom.xml`.
 If you are working with the source-code of Karate, follow the [developer guide](https://github.com/intuit/karate/wiki/Developer-Guide).